kippt/kippt-firefox/README.md

 # kippt-firefox

 This is Kippt.com's official Firefox add-on.
-It's licensed under MIT and we'll accept improvement in pull-requests.
+It's licensed under MIT and we'll accept improvements in pull-requests.

+Originally created by @thierrylemoulec

 ## TODO